Skip to main content

 David Santas is the founder and owner of Doctor Frikistein (R).
 Born in 1977 with residence in Barcelona.
 In general, a lover of all geek entertainment, he has been a role player since he was 16 years old and more recently a board game player and designer.
 It also creates games and educational content for children as Sigil of Dreams.

-More posts by David Santas
+More posts by Doctor Frikistein

 Leave a Reply